Intrivus/Aseductor/README.md

 # Aseductor
-- A simple batch script to compile Aseprite automatically with little effort .
+- A simple batch script to compile Aseprite automatically with little effort.
 Process will occur in the background.
 - I am not a batch programmer, so I googled lots of commands (cited below).

 # Setup